 The Centers for Disease Control and Prevention (CDC) estimates that there are almost 20 million new cases of sexually transmitted diseases (STDs) each year.
 STD infections can persist for an extended period of time, and most people are not aware they are infected until advanced symptoms appear.
 According to a recent CDC study, “STD screening is critical” in effectively stemming their spread.
 When caught early, most STDs can be cured or at least managed with proper treatment.

 Everlywell offers individual STD tests for hepatitis C, HIV, syphilis, trichomoniasis, and chlamydia and gonorrhea (which comes as a pair).
 It also offers two STD testing bundles, one for men and one for women, which test for multiple STDs at once.
 Unless you are looking to test for a single STD, we generally recommend starting with a multi-STD test: the STD Test - Female or the STD Test - Male.
+Below you can see what is included in these bundled test kits (note that you can get the promo prices if you use our INNERBODY15 promo code when purchasing).

 Chlamydia and Gonorrhea